Grace & Peace

 Christian - Rest begins in your thought life!

-We must be a doer of the Word and the next step after believing the Word of God is to let or allow the Word to capture your mind, thought life, and your imagination.
+We must be a doers of the Word and the next step after believing the Word of God is to let or allow the Word to capture your mind, thought life, and your imagination.
 The enemy knows if he can capture your thought life, he has won a great victory.
 You cannot keep thoughts from coming to your mind, but you can keep them from staying there.
 You can't stop someone from knocking on your door, but you can decide who you want to let in.
-And so, dealing with the devil and his thoughts and suggestions, we must do it right when they come to our mind, whether it's doubt, whether it's fear, or lack, whether it's strife or unforgiveness.
+And so, dealing with the devil and his thoughts and suggestions, we must do it right when they come to our minds, whether it's doubt, whether it's fear, or lack, whether it's strife or unforgiveness.
 Whatever it is, whether it's sin (misbehavior) or disobedience; whatever it is, you deal with it right there at the door, and you have authority.
 In other words, as a believer, if you don't exercise your authority in your thought life, you'll never exercise your authority in your outward life.

 "Casting down imaginations and every high thing that exalteth itself against the knowlege of God, and bringing into captivity every thought to the obedience of Christ;" 2 Cor.
 10:5 KJV

 It's the anointing that destroys the yolk of bondage; in other words, any kind of bondage.
-So when you meditate on the Word, the anointing comes up into your soul (your mind, will and emotions) and destroys bad imaginations, it destroys old thought patterns and attitudes, so that the new creature (creation) and the reality of what has been done for you in Christ now -comes up and gets on your soul and then that overflows into your body.
+So when you meditate on the Word, the anointing comes up into your soul (your mind, will and emotions) and destroys bad imaginations, it destroys old thought patterns and attitudes, so that the new creature (creation) and the reality of what has been done for you in Christ now - comes up and gets on your soul and then that overflows into your body.
 And so, when you meditate on the Word of God, you're taking spiritual realities from the Word of God and you're allowing that to capture your imagination.
 (Above quoted from Mark Hankins Ministry)

 "And the Lord said unto Cain, Why art thou wroth and why is thy countenance fallen?
 If thou doest well, shalt thou not be accepted?
 And if thou doest not well, sin lieth at the door.
 And unto thee shall be his desire, and thou shalt rule over him."
 Gen. 4:6-7 KJV

 Cain didn't do a very good job of dealing with what lieth at his door.
-He bought the lie and the very next verse tells us that Cain rose up against his brother and slew him. (ref.
+He bought the lie, and the very next verse tells us that Cain rose up against his brother and slew him. (ref.
 Gen. 4:8) Cain also didn't deal well in his response to the Lord's question of 'Where is Abel thy brother?'
 He (Cain) said, 'I know not: am I my brother's keeper?' (ref. vs. 9) The answer to Cain's question is yes, you are your brothers keeper.

 The Hebrews who came out of Egypt were at the door of the Promise Land and their ticket in was faith; the only trouble was, so few of them had one.
 Faith has a faith object and most of them had a dim view of theirs.
 When faith is missing, the only thing left to fill in the void is doubt and unbelief.
 Scripture tells us, "He made known his ways unto Moses, his acts unto the children of Israel."
 Ps.
 103:7 KJV The NLT translation reads, "He revealed his character to Moses, and his deeds to the people of Israel."
 The aspersions and murmurings cast against God's character went something like this.

 "And ye murmured in your tents, and said, 'Because the Lord hated us, he hath brought us forth out of Egypt, to deliver us into the hand of the Amorites, to destroy us."
 Deut.
-1:27 KJV Also, as found in Exodus, "And he received them at their hand, and fashioned it with a graving tool, after he had made it a molten calf: and they said, These be thy gods, oh Israel, which brought thee up out of the land of Egypt."
+1:27 KJV Also, as found in Exodus, "And he received them at their hand, and fashioned it with a graving tool, after he had made it a molten calf: and they said, These be thy gods, Oh Israel, which brought thee up out of the land of Egypt."
 Ex.
 32:4 KJV

 God said, "Wherefore I was grieved with that generation, and said, They do alway err in their heart; and they have not known my ways.
-So I swear in my wrath, They shall not enter into my rest.
+So I swear in my wrath, They shall not enter into my rest."
 Heb.
 3:10-11 KJV

 Stephen, the first recorded martyr for Christ, said in speaking of the Israelites exiting Egypt, "To whom our fathers would not obey, but thrust him from them, and in their hearts turned back again into Egypt, Saying unto Aaron, Make us gods to go before us: for as for this Moses, which brought us out of the land of Egypt, we wot not what has become of him."
 Acts 7:39-40 KJV